 How are canker sores treated?

-If sores are large, painful, or persistent, your dentist may prescribe an antimicrobial mouth rinse, a corticosteroid ointment, or a prescription or nonprescription solution to reduce the pain and irritation.
+Sores that are large, painful, or don’t heal before new ones appear may be treated with a prescription antibacterial mouth rinse, a corticosteroid ointment, or a prescription or nonprescription solution to reduce the pain and irritation.

 Can canker sores be prevented?